followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/20 Implementing Templates/10 Templates with Razor Helpers.md

 Apart from HTML and ERB-style constructions, these templates support Razor helpers.
 Frequently, such templates are used to nest one control in another.
 For example, the following code nests the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) control in the [Popup](/Documentation/ApiReference/UI_Widgets/dxPopup/) control.
 Note that for high-level nesting, you need to use an external template (see below).

     <!--Razor C#-->
-    @* Configures the Popup control *@
     @(Html.DevExtreme().Popup()
         // ...
         // Specifies the contents of the Popup control .ContentTemplate(@<text>
-            // Configures the DataGrid control
             @(Html.DevExtreme().DataGrid()
                 .DataSource(d => d.WebApi().Controller("GridData"))
                 .Columns(columns => {